-Clearing all Bluetooth devices information via the preprogrammed Bluetooth On/Off button:

-a) Long press the preprogrammed Bluetooth On/Off button.
+- Clearing all Bluetooth devices information via the preprogrammed Bluetooth On/Off button: - a) Long press the preprogrammed Bluetooth On/Off button.

 You hear a short, medium-pitched tone.
-The display shows PLS WAIT to indicate clearing is in progress.
+The display shows Please wait to indicate clearing is in progress.

-If successful, the display shows ALL CLR.
+If successful, the display shows All BT devices cleared.

 If unsuccessful, the radio sounds a short, lowpitched tone.
-The display shows CLR FAIL.
+The display shows Clear all BT devices failed.
+The display returns to Bluetooth feature screen.